artoonie/rcvformats/README.md

 4. Validation for both tabulated formats and cast vote records

 ## Running test suite
-Run `nosetests` in the root directory
+Run `python3 -m nose` in the root directory